 - 1. Use one of the following methods to open the Job Wizard: - Select File | New to open the New Job Wizard. - Select an existing job and click Edit Job. - 2.
 Click Workload in the left pane.
 If this is an existing job, click Add Another Test/Step - 3.
 On the Workload page, select Create/Delete Benchmark Objects Test from the drop-down list. - 4.
 Then select the benchmark type from the Benchmark Type drop-down list. - 5.
-Select one of the following options: - Create Benchmark Objects-Creates and initializes benchmark objects (tables, indexes, etc.). - Delete Benchmark Objects-Deletes existing benchmark objects (tables, indexes, etc.).

-6. If you selected Create Benchmark Objects, select one of the following options:
+Select one of the following options: - Create Benchmark Objects-Creates and initializes benchmark objects (tables, indexes, etc.). - Delete Benchmark Objects-Deletes existing benchmark objects (tables, indexes, etc.). - 6.
+If you selected Create Benchmark Objects, select one of the following options:

 Create/Load objects if objects don't exist (no backup sets created) If objects do not exist, Benchmark Factory creates the objects and loads data.
 If you select this option, Benchmark Factory does not create backup tables.
-Delete benchmark objects after completion Benchmark Factory deletes objects after a job is of job finished.
+Delete benchmark objects after completion of job Benchmark Factory deletes objects after a job is finished.
 Refresh data using backup sets When backup sets exist, Benchmark Factory reloads data and recreates indexes.
 If backup sets do not exist, Benchmark Factory creates objects and loads data.
 Then Benchmark Factory creates the backup tables.
 Recreate objects and reload data every execution Benchmark Factory always deletes the existing objects and then recreates/reloads for each job execution.
 This allows you to ensure that the dataset is always in initialized status.
 Refresh data using inserts If data does not exist, Benchmark Factory uses bulk insert to load data.
-If the following Benchmark Settings are selected, Check scale factor before running benchmark test Perform data refresh if tables exist and the Benchmark Scale factor of the existing tables does not match the new requirement, the process of inserting additional data or deleting data my run long, depending on the size of the existing data and number of indexes.
-Note: If database does not support bulk insert, insert is used.
+If the following Benchmark Settings are selected, and the Benchmark Scale factor of the existing tables does not match the new requirement, the process of inserting additional data or deleting data my run long, depending on the size of the existing data and number of indexes.